Using Technology To Improve Business Outcomes

 Just about everyone loves technology.
 Technology is designed to make things better.
 Whether it’s a computer, a coffee maker, a washer and dryer, a smartphone or a smart car, technology is constantly changing and improving.
 The very purpose of technology is to make something easier or better than the previous way of doing it.
 Of course, not all technology turns out to be better than what it was designed to replace.
 There are many successes and failures in the realm of technology.
 So what about technology in business?
-How is technology used to improve business outcomes?
+How is the technology used to improve business outcomes?

 Technology Aimed at Productivity

-Peter Adams, Founder and CEO of Lighthouse Information Systems Inc., visited with me recently and we had the opportunity to discuss several different topics, including technology and it’s relation to business systems.
+Peter Adams, Founder, and CEO of Lighthouse Information Systems Inc. visited with me recently and we had the opportunity to discuss several different topics, including technology and it’s a relation to business systems.
 Peter told me that no matter what the technology is, whether it’s a pencil and paper or a super computer, it’s purpose “is to make people more productive, to enable new capabilities or to mitigate risk.
-Ideally it should be a combination of all those things.”
+Ideally, it should be a combination of all those things.”
 These days if you take the time to evaluate how technology is applied in most situations, most of the time it is applied at a bare minimum level without the understanding of what can actually be produced.
 Peter said the reason for this is that people don’t have the necessary understanding of what they are trying to accomplish in business.

 Making a Real Difference With Technology